We use necessary cookies to make our website work. We'd also like to use optional cookies to understand how you use it, and to help us improve it.

 Passenger information

 Cost sharing flights are flights shared by private individuals.
 The 'cost-shared' part is in reference to the costs of the specific flight which can be shared only between the pilot and others onboard the aircraft.
 These costs are the 'direct costs' which are the costs directly incurred in relation to a specific flight (e.g. fuel, airfield charges, rental fee for an aircraft).
 There can be no element of profit for the pilot as these flights are not commercial, and if profit is suspected then the flight might be operating outside of the regulations and therefore be illegal.
-The pilot must pay a contribution to these direct costs.
+The contribution towards the direct costs of the flight by the pilot must not be less than the total direct cost divided equally by the number of people on board.

 Passengers are not taking part in a commercial flight but in a leisure flight with a private pilot.
 The pilot has a duty not to undertake flight if the conditions are not suitable.